 Both the US and the UK have excellent medical education programs.
 Ultimately, a student’s learning style will determine where they will have the most success, and perhaps more importantly, enjoy their education.

 If you are just starting your journey towards medical school and want the college applications process to be a smoother, less stressful one, download Occam's Vitae.Me app, which will help you find the perfect pre-med programs, keep track of application-related tasks, and remind you of deadlines.
-Download here on iOS and Android today!
+Download here on iOS today!